hhuhuhnjzy/maze-doc-new/docs/source/en/index.rst

 MaClient
 ~~~~~~~~

 MaClient placeholder.
-Explain how to construct workflows with the MaClient SDK.
+Explain how to construct workflows with the :doc:`MaClient guide <client/maclient>`.

 LanggraphClient
 ~~~~~~~~~~~~~~~

 LanggraphClient placeholder.
-Describe how to model workflows using the Langgraph client.
+Describe how to model workflows using the :doc:`Langgraph client guide <client/langgraph_client>`.

 Examples
 --------